tomitribe/inget/README.md

 ### Setup

-To setup Trapease, you just need to apply the Maven plugin to perform the code generation:
+To setup Trapease, you just need to add the trapease maven plugin as following :

 ```xml
 <plugin>